a-ads/blog/content/blog/2021-01-13-a-ads-wordpress-plugin.md

 ## Possible errors and solutions

-1. If you don’t have an A-ADS ad unit, this plugin won’t generate any income for you.
-You can create one here.
+1. If you don’t have an A-ADS ad unit, this plugin will **not** generate any income for you.
+You can create one [here](https://a-ads.com/ad_units/new).
 2. If you don’t see the banner/text ad, it could simply mean that the selected placeholder doesn’t exist yet, due to your content or type of content.
 Fix by placing the banner/text ad in a different placeholder.

 For instance if you put the ad widget in “Left Sidebar”, and you didn’t see the banner/text ad at the specified placeholder, just place the ad widget in a different placeholder.
 E.G “Right Sidebar”, or “Footer”, or any other placeholder that exists.